cmusphinx/cmusphinx.github.io/wiki/acousticmodeltypes.md

 In modern packages of pocketsphinx and sphinx4 PTM models are used by default.

 To understand the model type you need to look in feat.params file inside the model.
-PTM models have ''-model ptm'' there.
-Continuous model have ''-feat 1s_c_d_dd''.
+PTM models have `-model ptm` there.
+Continuous model have `-feat 1s_c_d_dd`.
 You can also infer the type from the model name, semi-continuous models usually have "semi" in the name.